Saturday, January 8th, 2022

-It’s an all too familiar refrain during mosquito season in Alabama.
-These bloodsucking pests are seemingly everywhere for a majority of the year.
-While we may feel safer gathering more and more with friends and family outside, it’s a tall order to socially distance from pests you can barely see until it’s too late.
+Mosquitos are the enemy of outdoor entertainment as these blood-sucking pests are seemingly everywhere in Alabama for the majority of the year.
 Short of slathering yourself and your loved ones in unpleasant, odorous repellents to enjoy any time in Alabama’s beautiful outdoors, you may feel like there’s no solution to the threat of mosquito bites.
-That’s why APS is here with convenient, safe solutions to reclaim your time outside from the ‘skeeter scourge that plagues our warmer months.
+That’s why Alabama Professional Services offers convenient, safe solutions to reclaim your time outside from the ‘skeeter scourge that plagues our warmer months.
 Read on for some fast facts on these perennial pests and how our team of expert exterminators can put you back in control of your outdoor spaces.

-Firstly, it’s vital that you know your enemy and what they’re capable of.
 Most Alabamians should remain vigilant for the reemergence of mosquito populations when temperatures begin to warm up in March.
 The pests will remain active through spring and summer, generally subsiding around September when cooler fall weather moves in.
-However, residents of Alabama’s gulf coast region face a broader window of mosquito activity, typically beginning around February and continuing through about November.
+However, residents of Alabama’s gulf coast region face a broader window of mosquito activity, typically beginning around February and continuing through November.

-Secondly, although the vast majority of mosquitoes only pose a minor threat in the form of the lingering itchy bites we’re all familiar with, the risk of mosquito-borne illnesses is never zero.
+Although the vast majority of mosquitoes only pose a minor threat with the lingering itchy bites we’re all familiar with, the risk of mosquito-borne illnesses is never zero.
 Of the approximately sixty different species of mosquito that call Alabama home, some of the most common you’re likely to encounter include the Asian tiger mosquito, the Japanese encephalitis mosquito, and the southern house mosquito.
 In addition to their telltale troublesome bite, mosquitoes like these can carry and transmit diseases including Zika, West Nile virus, Chikungunya, Dengue Fever, Eastern Equine Encephalitis, Saint Louis Encephalitis, and La Crosse Encephalitis.
 To be clear, the danger of contracting one of these diseases from mosquitoes in our state is statistically low.
-But total peace of mind can only come by preventing the threat altogether.
-That’s where mitigation and extermination measures come in.
+But total peace of mind can only come by preventing the threat altogether through mitigation and extermination measures.

-Most important to any mosquito population is the presence of standing water.
 Alabama’s notoriously wet springs and summers make our state green and bountiful on the one hand, yet also attractive to mosquitoes on the other.
 Standing water is the ideal incubator for the insects’ eggs.
 Shortly after propagating in ponds, birdbaths, and the like, mosquito problems quickly grow from obnoxious to downright unbearable.
 Proactive homeowners can improve their quality of life outdoors first and foremost by diligently emptying standing bodies of water regularly.
-Though that’s unquestionably a prudent first step, it won’t help you eliminate populations that make it into your space from farther afield.
-That’s where professional mosquito control from APS comes in.
+Though that’s unquestionably a prudent first step, it won’t help you eliminate populations that make it into your space from afar.

-Call today for a free estimate and get back to enjoying the great outdoors—no buzzing, no biting, and no worries!
+Contact us today for a free mosquito control estimate and get back to enjoying the great outdoors—no buzzing, no biting, and no worries!